Artists Union: History

 The group no longer consisted only of unemployed artists, and changed its name to the Artists Union.
 A second-floor loft was found at 60 West Fifteenth Street, and meetings were held there on Wednesday nights.
 Attendance was usually two or three hundred people, but could be much higher.
 The Union had become the principal social and cultural meeting-place for artists in New York.
-A magazine, Art Front, was published from November 1934, initially in collaboration with the Artists Committee of Action, which had formed to protest Nelson Rockefeller's destruction of Diego Rivera's mural Man at the Crossroads earlier that year.
+A magazine, Art Front, was published from November 1934, initially in collaboration with the Artists Committee of Action, which had formed to protest the destruction by Nelson Rockefeller of Diego Rivera's mural Man at the Crossroads earlier that year.
 Members of the Union were often ready to participate in protests and demonstrations of other worker's unions or of politically left-wing organizations, and came to be known as the "fire brigade".

-The Union was one of the organizers of the second of the 1935 New York anti-lynching exhibitions.
+The Union – together with the Artists' Committee of Action, the International Labor Defense, the John Reed Club, the League of Struggle for Negro Rights and the Vanguard group of Louise Thompson and Augusta Savage – organized the second of the two 1935 New York anti-lynching exhibitions.
+It opened on 2 March 1935 at the ACA Gallery on West 8th Street, with the title "The Struggle for Negro Rights".

 When the Federal Art Project of the Works Progress Administration was set up in August 1935, the good conditions offered to artists, including the relatively high pay rate, were largely a consequence of pressure by the Union.
-The WPA was conceived as a temporary response to an emergency, but the Artists Union strongly opposed any attempt to reduce its scope.
+The administration was conceived as a temporary response to an emergency, but the Artists Union strongly opposed any attempt to reduce its scope.
 Throughout 1936 various protests and sit-ins were held, culminating on 1 December 1936 in the occupation of the art project offices in New York City in protest at proposed employment cuts; the police were called and arrested 219 artists, the largest-ever arrest in the city at that time.
 At another sit-in in June 1937, more than 600 artists and others took hostage officials of the arts projects, and a delegation went to Washington, DC.
-These and other tactics delayed but did not prevent the progressive reduction of the WPA, and the influence of the Union began to decline.
+These and other tactics delayed but did not prevent the progressive reduction of the Federal Art Project, and the influence of the Union began to decline.
 It attempted to negotiate affiliation with the American Federation of Labor, but without success.
-In January 1938 it changed its name to the United American Artists and became Local 60 of the recently formed Congress of Industrial Organizations.
-It left the CIO in May 1942 and merged with the American Artists' Congress, thus creating the Artists League of America.
+In January 1938 it changed its name to the United American Artists and became Local 60 of the Congress of Industrial Organizations, which had recently formed.
+It left that congress in May 1942 and merged with the American Artists' Congress, thus creating the Artists League of America.